nli2code/nli2code_IDEA/README.md

 # LibNLI_IDEA
-An IDEA plugin built for LibNLI.
+An IDEA plugin for LibNLI.